alessiomei/alessiomei.github.io/_pages/about.md

 ---

 Hi!
 I'm an astrophysicist studying gamma-rays from the most powerful explosions in the Universe.
-Currently, I am a PhD candidate at the [Gran Sasso Science Institute](https://www.gssi.it/) in L'Aquila, Italy.

  <br/><img src='/images/gransasso.jpg'>
-_View of the Gran Sasso montains and the city of L'Aquila_
+_View of the Gran Sasso mountains and the city of L'Aquila_